HIStory: Past, Present and Future, Book I: Critical reception

+Awards

 HIStory was nominated for six Grammy Awards at the 1996 and 1997 ceremonies respectively, winning one award.
 "You Are Not Alone" was nominated for Best Pop Vocal Performance – Male and for Song of the Year.
 "Scream" was nominated for Best Pop Collaboration with Vocals and "Scream" won Best Music Video - Short Form and "Earth Song" was nominated for the same award the following year.
 The album itself was nominated for Album of the Year.
 At the 1995 MTV Video Music Awards, "Scream" received ten nominations, winning in three categories.
 In 1998, the album was ranked at number 96 in BBC's Music of the Millennium, a list of 100 albums chosen by Channel 4 viewers, The Guardian readers and HMV customers as the best of the millennium.